htcondor/htcondor/docs/users-manual/running-a-job-steps.rst

 :index:`vanilla<single: vanilla; universe>`\ The vanilla universe provides fewer services, but has very few restrictions.
-:index:`Grid<single: Grid; universe>`\ The grid universe allows users to submit jobs using HTCondor’s interface.
+:index:`Grid<single: Grid; universe>`\ The grid universe allows users to submit jobs using HTCondor's interface.
 These jobs are submitted for execution on grid resources. :index:`java<single: java; universe>`\ :index:`Java` :index:`Java Virtual Machine`\ :index:`JVM` The java universe allows users to run jobs written for the Java Virtual Machine